AdobeDocs/workfront.en/help/quicksilver/maestro/records/edit-records.md

 1. Click inside the row of a record to start editing information about the record inline.

     ![](assets/edit-record-paragraph-field-with-formatting-table-view.png)
 1. Press **Enter** on your keyboard or click outside of a row to save your changes.
 The changes are saved automatically.
+A Saved indicator displays briefly in the upper-right corner of the table view to show that the changes were saved.